 - is 1/32 - 1/16 inch.

-- has very small eyes in relation to size of head.
+- has very small eyes in relation to the size of the head.

 - is yellow, bronze, light or dark brown.